 Delivering a great user experience

 Communication is a fundamental care skill that, when shared compassionately, creates a truly therapeutic alliance.
-Higher quality, open communication enhances everyone’s experience, helps put people at ease, encourages a sense of value and provides voice, choice and control.
+Firstly, higher quality, open communication will enhance everyone’s experience.
+Secondly, it helps to put people at ease.
+Thirdly, and most importantly, it encourages a sense of value and provides voice, choice and control.

 REAL Communication Workshops